-The academy trust's schools participate in fundraising activities for specific charities where the income received is paid in full to the charity, for example NSPCC and Education Support.
+The academy trust's schools participate in fundraising activities for specific charities where the income received is paid in full to the charity.
 The trust does not use any external fundraisers.
 No complaints have been received in the year regarding fundraising activities.